Finland–Russia relations: 2022–present

 After the 2022 Russian invasion of Ukraine started, Finland, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".

+On 13 May 2022, Russia stopped the export of electricity to Finland.

 In September 2022, Finland announced that it would not offer asylum to Russians fleeing mobilization.

 On 6 June 2023 Finland expelled nine Russian diplomats, believed to be working for an intelligence service.
 In July 2023 Russia ordered the closure of the St Petersburg consulate and expelled nine diplomats.
-Entry into Finland for Russian citizens will be limited for an indefinite period.
+Entry into Finland for Russian citizens is limited for an indefinite period.

-Having introduced a ban on Russian registered cars entering Finland in September, a ban on Russians on bicycles was introduced in November 2023.
-Four of the eight eastern border crossings were closed for three months by Finland in November.
+Having introduced a ban on Russian registered cars entering Finland in September 2023, a ban on Russians on bicycles was introduced in November 2023.

 In November 2023, Finnish Prime Minister Petteri Orpo announced the closure of all but the northernmost border crossing with Russia, amid a sudden increase in asylum seekers seeking to enter Finland via Russia.
 Finland accused Russia of deliberately using refugees as weapons as part of its hybrid warfare following worsening relations between the two countries.
 Frontex subsequently announced that the EU would assist Finland in securing its eastern border.

+In February 2023, Finland has begun to build the Finland–Russia border barrier.